UMBRIA – Italy’s Green Heart

-If you want to travel with the bus you should buy the tickets before boarding (look for the blue “T” sign).
-Also, bus tickets and train tickets always need stamping: for trains, in the orange machines on platforms and in station buildings, for buses, in the machines on board.
+If you want to travel on the bus you should buy the tickets before boarding (look for the blue “T” sign).
+Also, bus tickets and train tickets always need stamping: for trains, in the orange machines on platforms and in station buildings, for buses, in the machines onboard.

 Weather – when to visit

 The best times to visit Umbria is in the spring and fall.

 From late May, the summer tourist rush really picks up and from July to mid-September, the country is teeming with visitors.
 The hottest month is July when the max temperature is about 31℃.
 In winter (late October to Easter), most sights go to shorter winter hours or are closed for restoration and rearrangement.
 Umbria stays cooler throughout the year and can get downright frozen in winter.
 Fall is also fairly mild, with lots of rainfall being the only drawback.